-Since ages Yoga has been able to give away the limitations of the body.
-Today, numerous people who are trapped in cobwebs of fast, modern and monotonous life are moving towards Yoga.
-Practising yoga on the regular basis not only treats you physically but also restores your mental and spiritual wellbeing.
-It has the plethora of benefits to offer us however the apex aim of yoga is to gain the balance and control in ones life.
+For centuries Yoga has been able to do away with the limitations of the body.
+Today, numerous people who are trapped in the cobweb of a fast, modern and monotonous life are drawn to Yoga.
+Practising yoga on a regular basis not only treats you physically but also restores your mental and spiritual well-being.
+It has a plethora of benefits to offer us, however, the apex aim of yoga is to gain balance and control in one’s life.

-Regular practice of yoga tends to realign your body and rejuvenate it from beneath.
-It is believed that the imbalance in our physical state tends to make our mental state imbalance as well.
-Practising yoga generates optimism in the body make you fit and fine in all the three levels.
+The regular practice of yoga tends to realign your body and rejuvenate it from within.
+It is believed that the imbalance in our physical state tends to make our mental state unbalanced as well.
+Practising yoga generates optimism in the body and mind, and makes you fit on all levels.

 What are the effects of yoga on health?

-1. Corrects the posture The modern haphazard life tends to take a strong toll on our posture.
-We often dont even realise until we suddenly spot that our spine is bending down and there is a change in the way we walk, sit or stand.
-Practising yoga helps in correcting the incorrect posture
+Corrects posture: Modern haphazard life tends to take a strong toll on our posture.
+We often don’t even realise until we suddenly notice our spine is badly angled causing changes in the way we walk, sit or stand.
+Practising yoga helps in correcting incorrect posture.

-2. Muscle strength It is vital to have strong muscles in the body since they safeguard problems like arthritis.
-Practising yoga rejuvenates your muscle strength along with flexibility.
+Muscle strength: It is vital to have strong muscles in the body since they safeguard us from problems like arthritis.
+Practising yoga rejuvenates muscle strength while increasing flexibility at the same time .

-3. Drops the blood pressure Those suffering from the problem of high blood pressure must consider practising yoga.
-Yoga tends to drop the high blood pressure down and balance it well.
-High blood pressure is key cause too many other ailments.
+Lowers blood pressure: Those suffering from high blood pressure problems must consider practising yoga.
+Yoga tends to lower high blood pressure and balance it well.
+High blood pressure is a key cause of many other ailments.

-5. Increases blood flow The relaxation exercises of Yoga such as Shaw asan enhances your blood circulation which is indeed necessary to the body.
+Increases blood flow: The relaxation exercises of Yoga such as Shawasan enhance your blood circulation which is necessary to the body.
 Various postures also let the blood and oxygen rush into your cells.
-Postures like headstand send the venous blood from pelvic and legs back to the heart where it is purified and circulated again.
+Postures like headstands send the venous blood from the pelvic area and legs back to the heart where it is purified and circulated again.

-In order to gain healthy life, it is vital to have the much-needed balance on mental, spiritual as well as physical level.
-Yoga is being practised by Indians and Westerners on a wider scale which evidently proves that the growing inclination towards mental peace and wellbeing of health is achievable through the path of yoga.
+In order to have a healthy life, it is important to have the much-needed balance on a mental, spiritual and physical level.
+Yoga is being practised by Indians and Westerners on a wider scale which is a testament to its positive health effects.